 - Military service record or discharge certificate (if applicable)

-- Certified bank statements for the past twelve months, from all primary accounts, demonstrating sufficient funds to complete the investment
+- Certified bank statements for the past twelve months from all primary accounts, evidencing sufficient funds for the investment

-- Evidence of source of wealth — this may include tax returns, business ownership documents, audited financial statements, property sale agreements, or inheritance documentation
+- Source of wealth evidence — this may include tax returns, business ownership documents, audited financial statements, property sale agreements or inheritance documentation

-- Reference letter from a recognised bank (on official letterhead, dated within three months of submission)
+- Reference letter from a recognised bank (on official letterhead, dated within three months prior to submission)

-- Professional reference letter from a licensed attorney, accountant, or similarly regulated professional
+- Professional reference letter from a qualified solicitor, accountant or comparably regulated professional

-- Business registration certificates and/or corporate structure documents (if self-employed or a business owner)
+- Business registration and/or corporate structure documents (for the self-employed or business owners)

 Medical Documents

-- Medical certificate confirming the applicant is in good health, signed by a licensed medical practitioner, dated within six months of application
+- Medical certificate confirming the applicant's good health, signed by a licensed physician, dated within six months prior to application submission

-- HIV test results (required for all applicants aged 14 and above)
+- HIV test results (required for all applicants aged 14 and over)

 Investment-Specific Documents

-Depending on the chosen investment route, additional documentation will be required:
+Depending on the chosen investment route, additional documents are required:

-- NDF Route: Proof of payment or payment commitment letter from an authorised agent
+- NDF route: Payment confirmation or payment commitment letter from an authorised agent

-- Real Estate Route: Signed purchase agreement, reservation agreement, proof of deposit payment, and a copy of the title deed or developer's approval letter from the CIU
+- Real estate route: Signed purchase agreement, reservation agreement, proof of deposit payment and a copy of the title deed or the developer's approval letter from the CIU

-- Business Investment Route: Business plan, proof of business registration, evidence of fund transfer, and audited financial statements
+- Business investment route: Business plan, proof of business registration, proof of funds transfer and audited financial statements

-- UWI Fund Route: Proof of contribution, confirmation of the scholarship candidate, and supporting enrolment documentation
+- UWI Fund route: Proof of contribution, confirmation of scholarship candidate and supporting enrolment documentation

 Application Forms